 If you have been injured in an accident that was due to the negligence of another, the accident may have long-lasting effects on your life and the lives of those around you.
-If you need assistance in your traumatic brain injury case, contact a Washington, D.C. injury attorney at Koonz McKenney Johnson & DePaolis LLP, to assist you in recovering compensation for your injury.
-Our TBI lawyers are here to help YOU!
+If you need assistance in your traumatic brain injury case, contact Koonz McKenney Johnson & DePaolis LLP, to assist you in recovering compensation for your injury.
+Our brain injury lawyers are here to help you!